-Thinking of cxploring Egypt’s Coloured Canyon and Red Sea?
+Thinking of exploring Egypt’s Coloured Canyon and the Red Sea?
 Stuart Forster reports on activities in the South Sinai region.

 Don’t believe everything you hear about deserts being wastelands devoid of beauty.
 Take a trip into Egypt’s Sinai Desert, for a walk along the Coloured Canyon, and you’ll see they can be sublime places.

 Disclosure: Stuart Forster, the author of this post, travelled to Sharm el Sheikh as a guest of the Savoy Sharm el Sheikh, which did not review or approve this article.

 I’ve joined a small group of tourists on a day trip from my Red Sea resort and have a local Bedouin, Hamid Selmi, as my guide.
 Dressed in a neatly pressed, ankle-length white galabeya robe, covering all but his hands, and wearing a shamagh on his head, leaving only the top part of his face on show, Hamid is traditionally dressed and prepared for a walk under the Sinai’s belting winter sunshine.
 He speaks only a few faltering words of English so beckons me to follow him as he walks across the dust-like golden sand and onto the bedrock marking the beginning of the short trek along Egypt’s Coloured Canyon.

 If it hadn’t been for Hamid I’m not sure whether we would even have reached this remote, unmarked spot.
 As soon as our four-wheel drive vehicle turned off the highway and onto the dunes, he came into his own, providing instructions as to the route we had to follow as we bumped and snaked across the desert without so much as track marks from other vehicles.